Published on - 17-07-2017

 It is the responsibility of the parents/carers to dispose of their child’s medicines.
 It is our policy to return any medicines that are no longer required including those where the date has expired to the parents/carers.
 Parents/carers will be informed of this when the initial agreements are made to administer medicines.
-Medication returned to parent/ carers will be documented on the tracking medication form.
+Medication returned to parent/ carers will be documented on the Daily Medication Administration chart.

 Sharps boxes will be in place for the disposal of needles.
 Collection and disposal of these will be arranged locally through HCC recognised services

 9. Medical Accommodation